-- 3.7 A basic criterion is that proposals must require some form of central Government action (e.g. change in primary legislation, transfer of function between public bodies etc.) and which cannot currently be carried out under existing freedoms and flexibilities.
-As such, it represents an extension of local authorities' current 'well-being' powers1. - 3.8 Proposals which are submitted will first be checked by the council's Legal Team to ensure that they satisfy the conditions of the Act before being passed to a panel of local representatives for consideration, as stipulated by the Act. - 3.9 This panel will be convened under the framework of the Stronger Communities Partnership (SCP).
-On behalf of the SCP, the Brighton & Hove Community & Voluntary Sector Forum (CVSF) will run a call for expressions of interest to seek wider involvement from the community and voluntary sector in the local panel to ensure it meets the requirements of the Act. - 3.10 Support for groups to discuss and develop their ideas will be available from the city council and we would like to establish a dialogue at an early stage to make sure that their ideas will meet the criteria.
+- 3.7 A basic criterion is that proposals must require some form of national Government action (e.g. change in primary legislation, transfer of function between public bodies etc.) and which cannot currently be carried out under existing freedoms and flexibilities.
+As such, it represents an extension of local authorities' current 'well-being' powers1. - 3.8 Submitted pproposals will first be checked by the council's Legal Team to ensure that they satisfy the conditions of the Act before being passed to a panel of local representatives for consideration, as stipulated by the Act. - 3.9 The local panel has been convened under the framework of the Stronger Communities Partnership (SCP).
+On behalf of the SCP, the Brighton & Hove Community & Voluntary Sector Forum (CVSF) ran a call for expressions of interest to seek wider involvement from the community and voluntary sector in the local panel to ensure it meets the requirements of the Act. - 3.10 Support for groups to discuss and develop their ideas has been available from the city council.
+It was keen to establish a dialogue at an early stage to make sure that groups' ideas met the criteria.